voxel51/platform-sdk/tests/integration-test/README.md

 # Platform SDK Integration Test Suite

-This project serves as a means for analytic developers using Voxel51's platform sdk a quick, simple method for verifying that their built Docker images are compatible with the Voxel51 Platform compute interface.
+This project serves as a means for analytic developers using Voxel51's Platform SDK a quick, simple method for verifying that their built Docker images are compatible with the Voxel51 Platform compute interface.
 The suite consists of a simple HTTP server that will mock the expected behavior of the actual Platform when receiving